 Welcome to Part 26 of our Nepali vocabulary series!
 This installment focuses on practical vocabulary and sentence structures to help learners enhance their conversational skills in Nepali.
 You’ll discover common words related to nature, animals, education, and helping verbs that form the backbone of everyday Nepali conversation.
-These 10 essential words and their contextual sentences will provide you with the tools needed for meaningful communication.
+These 10 essential words and their contextual sentences will provide you with the tools needed for meaningful communication about the natural world, education, and helping others.

 Study these 10 carefully selected vocabulary words essential for everyday Nepali communication.
 Each word is presented in English, Romanized Nepali (for pronunciation), and Devanagari script.
 These words cover nature, animals, education, and action verbs you’ll frequently encounter in real conversations.